ivantot/ITBC_Final_project/README.md

 Transaction deduct funds from money account.
 Budget is an arbitrary amount of money assigned by user to a category during a period of time.
 Not connected to money account.
 Transactions can be inbound and outbound by nature.
 There must be a vendor, budget and category as well as a user with a money account for a transaction to take place.

+## Notable endpoints:
+-    `/api/budgets/show-budgets-funds-by-user-id`
+-    `/api/transactions/get-transactions-in-time-by-user-id`
+-    `/api/transactions/get-transactions-by-vendor-id`

 [//]: # (## Contributing)